April 29, 2025

 2. Auto-transcribe your video

-Once you’ve found a video editor app, import your TikTok to the tool of your choice.
+Once you've found a video editor app, import your TikTok to the tool of your choice.
 If you choose Descript, the software will automatically transcribe your video.
-The transcription will sit on the left side of your video.
-You can easily make any necessary edits to ensure your captions match up to the audio perfectly.

 3. Style your captions

 Next, choose a style and format for your TikTok subtitles to match your branding.
-You can easily customize the font, colors, and style or select from Descript's ready-made templates for businesses and content creators.
+You can easily customize the font, colors, background, and style or select from Descript's ready-made templates for businesses and content creators.

 4. Export your video